 Gross margin.
 Gross margin is gross profit expressed as a percentage of revenue.
 Our gross margin may fluctuate from period to period based on the timing of additional capital expenditures and the related depreciation expense, or other increases in our infrastructure costs, as well as revenue fluctuations.
-As we continue to increase the utilization of our internal infrastructure, we generally expect our gross margin, to remain relatively constant in the near term and to increase modestly in the long term.
+As we continue to utilize our internal infrastructure, we generally expect our gross margin to remain relatively constant in the near term and to increase modestly in the long term.